+module <\>

-module <\> The name of the Yang module covered by this rule, for example netgate-nat.
+The name of the Yang module covered by this rule, for example netgate-nat.

-The complete list of modules can be viewed in the CLI by entering module ? from this mode.
+The complete list of modules can be viewed in the CLI by entering module? from this mode.
 The REST API documentation also contains a list of modules.

+path <path-name>

-path path-name> XML path to restrict with this rule.
+XML path to restrict with this rule.
+This path must include proper namespace prefixes and may also include key restrictions.